 Come '87, Anvil looked into the face of a useless demise, so shameful for such a useful band.
 Then Metal Blade pulls up in a rescue boat, it's smiles all around as towels are handed out, and soon there's reason to rejoice.
 Anvil on a real metal label i.e. they're gonna sear.
 Throw on Strength of Steel like it's a 45lb plate and examine the strong-arm cover thinking 'I'll be that big someday'.
-Dad gives you a look as you scour the phonebook for a blacksmith and ask him if he has a welder you can use.
+Dad gives you a look as you ask him if he has a welder you can use while scouring the phone book for a blacksmith.
 Okay, what'd we get with the band's last two raging slabs?
 Yup, a first song anthem to bless the album's new sound of the day, and it's no surprise the title cut thrums with slowly wrought, methodically molded rhythms and lyrics speaking haughtily of the 'metallic meal' ahead.

 Go ahead, wring your hands.
 It's what you've been grinning about since you got 'em on this thing.